devnich/r-programming/README.md

     the list, which is also a list.
 Use double brackets `[[]]` to drill down to the actual value.

-2. This includes complex data structures
+2. (Optional) This includes complex data structures

     ``` r
     list2 <- list(title = "Numbers", numbers = 1:10, data = TRUE)